 Union Radio Madrid wants ANR to disappear, as the absence of radio station had now any sense.
 But the ANR was the most important association of Spain listeners and they had demonstrated to the “Junta Técnica e Inspectora de Radiocomunicación” (Technical and inspector Board of Radio communication) who appoints them, his advisers on radio by Royal Decree nº 1712 26-VII-1929.

 The ANR is very clear.
 They have been deprived of the radio station “to propagate their ideals of culture, art and charity and has wanted to deprive of their income.”
 Fortunately, the latter has not been possible and the ANR must continue to apply for a new radio station and to expand the ideal of culture, technical, artistic and beneficial; organize radio technology courses; expand the library; continue with the conferences; complete radio pedagogy; pay dues to “Compañía Monopolizadora de la radio en España” (the monopolistic Company of radio in Spain); publish statements; create a job listing broadcasted and so on.
 The partners will appoint delegates to represent them at the Boards.

-The 20th of November, 1929, Technical Board realizes the dirty game of the Radio Union Madrid and ends with the monopoly of this group, which had been absorbing too, the radio stations of: Seville, San Sebastian, Madrid, Cadiz, Bilbao and Salamanca.
+The 20th of November, 1929, Technical Board ends the monopoly of Unión Ràdio Madrid, a group that had been absorbing too, the radio stations of: Seville, San Sebastian, Madrid, Cadiz, Bilbao and Salamanca.